patrickbwarren/qgis3-survex-import/README.md

 This is potentially a large subject, and one can again refer to the survex documentation for more details.
-The modern approach, which fits with the `.3d` file importer, is to use a `*declination auto` command with a position representative of the data set, and appropriate `*date` commands to reflect the dates at which the compass bearings were taken.
-There are a few 'gotchas' though:
+The modern approach, which fits with the recommended use pattern for the `.3d` file importer, is to use a `*declination auto` command with a position representative of the data set, and appropriate `*date` commands to reflect the dates at which the compass bearings were taken.
+There are a few 'gotchas'
+though:

-* `*declination auto` should come _after_ the `*cs` and `*cs out` commands in order that survex knows which input CRS is being used to define the location, and which output CRS should be used to calculate the grid convergence (difference between grid north and true north): if it comes before survex doesn't currently complain (it probably should) but sets the grid convergence to zero;
+* `*declination auto` should come _after_ the `*cs` and `*cs out` commands in order that survex knows which input CRS is being used to define the location used for the magnetic declination calculation, and which output CRS should be used to calculate the grid convergence (difference between grid north and true north): if it comes before survex doesn't currently complain (it probably should) but sets the grid convergence to zero;

 * likewise avoid having a `*declination <specified>` in the top level as this will have the side effect of setting the grid convergence _for